numpy/numpy/doc/source/reference/c-api/coremath.rst

 NumPy core math library
 =======================

-The numpy core math library (``npymath``) is a first step in this direction.
 This library contains most math-related C99 functionality, which can be used on platforms where C99 is not well supported.
 The core math functions have the same API as the C99 ones, except for the ``npy_*`` prefix.